wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/inbound-endpoint-properties.md

 ### Improving Kafka Performance (Server-Level)

-Open the ei.toml file, and change the inbound thread pool size based on your use case.
+Open the deployment.toml file, and change the inbound thread pool size based on your use case.
 Recommended values are specified below.

 ```toml
 [[mediation]]